RetroShare/docs/docs/user-guide/first-steps.md

 ![Show Certificate](../img/first-steps/show_cert.png "Show Certificate")

-Share your certificate with your friend and request the certificate from your Friend.
+Share your Retroshare ID with your friend and request the Retroshare ID from your Friend.

 Accept your Friend's certificate.